 How many treatments will I need to have?

 This can vary.
 The reason you are having treatments, including whether your problem is acute or chronic, and whether you have more than one condition, will help determine how many treatments might help.
-Generally acute problems get better after only a couple of treatments, but chronic conditions may require 1-3 visits per month (or more) for many months.
-Your acupuncturist will work with you to decide how many treatments you feel you need.
+Generally acute problems get better after only a couple of treatments, but chronic conditions may require few more visits .
+Your acupuncture providers will work with you to decide how many treatments would be best for you.

 Can I take medicine or have other medical care while I’m having acupuncture treatments?

 Yes.
-It’s important to take any medicine that your health care provider prescribes for you.
-It’s also very important to tell both your health care provider and acupuncturist what medicines you are taking, so they can help you get the most out of the treatments.
+It’s important to take any medicine that your health care providers prescribe for you.
+It is also very important to tell both your health care providers and acupuncturist what medicines you are taking, so they can help you get the most out of the treatments.

 Will my insurance cover the acupuncture treatments?

 Some insurance companies do cover acupuncture treatments while others do not.
 The American Academy of Medical Acupuncture is working with insurance companies to try to have acupuncture treatments covered by all insurance companies.
 For now, it is best to check with your insurance company to find out if all or part of your acupuncture treatment will be covered.
 If your insurance does not cover acupuncture, you can talk to your acupuncturist about their fees and possible discounts if you are a student.
 Some college or university health centers provide acupuncture at a reduced cost to students.